FuelRats/api.fuelrats.com/README.md

     cp config-example.json config.json

-The `npm run dev` task starts the API with `node-dev` which will automatically restart the API when you change a file.
+The `npm run dev` task starts the API and will automatically restart it when you change a file.
 Simply kill the process when you're done.
 Good luck, and may the force be with you.